josherrickson/stata2/stata_markdown/05-regression.md

 every female.
 This is called "perfect separation"; using this sample, knowing height gives perfect information about gender

 "Partial separation" can also occur; this is when prediction is perfect only for one limit.
-Take the height scenario again; say everyone above 5'8" is male, and there are two men but the rest women below 5'8".
+Take the height scenario again; say everyone above 5'8" is male, and there are two men and all the women below 5'8".
 Here, we will always predict Male for heights above 5'8".

 Separation (of either type) often produces coefficients to be extreme with large standard errors.
 Stata will sometimes warn about this, but not always.
 If you notice these exceptional coefficients or if Stata does warn about separation, you'll need to investigate and consider excluding certain